plan3/griffel/README.md

 The idea behind everything is to store documentation close to the code (preferably inside the the code repositories to avoid derivation) while at the same offer a beautiful central documentation hub.

 ## Features
-* Super crisp UI thanks to the beautiful people over at [tripit/slate](https://github.com/tripit/slate).
+* Super crisp UI thanks to the beautiful people over at [tripit/slate](https://github.com/tripit/slate) :bow:
 * Multi repository support, meaning that one can easily pull in API documentations from various code repositories to a central documentation hub.
 * Documentation written in Markdown.
 * Per-user access control.
 Users will only see documentation for the repositories he or she has access to.